 Parts of the App Store are absolutely saturated, but they tend to be where the objective of the app is very simple, for example solving a very precise problem (like a tip calculator).
 But the app market, in general, is far from saturated, but developers need to work harder to build apps that are unique in their offering.

 People have a tendency to cry wolf when it comes to the issue of the app market being saturated.
 As far back as 2009 people have been saying that the app market (back then with a mere 30,000 apps) was completely saturated.
 And well it’s pretty clear that that isn’t true (with over 1.3 million apps today) there are some categories and apps that are probably closer to saturation than others.

-I looked a couple different apps types and categories to see first how many apps were satisfying the demand already, and whether or not the demand was there in the first place.
+I looked at a couple different apps types and categories to see first how many apps were satisfying the demand already, and whether or not the demand was there in the first place.

 First, we need to know what market saturation actually is.

 It’s when supply is equal or bigger than demand for a product or service.

-Following this definition, this is why people regularly predict that the App Store is fully saturated – there is an endless supply of apps, but people only using 15 to 20.
-This is obviously a little silly, since apps do lots of different things so treating them all the same doesn’t help anyone.
+Following this definition, this is why people regularly predict that the App Store is fully saturated – there is an endless supply of apps, but people only use 15 to 20.
+This is obviously a little silly since apps do lots of different things so treating them, all the same, doesn’t help anyone.
 But the point stands – there are far more apps than the market could ever support.